ONSdigital/census-rh-service/README.md

 If the case id is not known for the loaded UAC data then you can manually force execution through by running in the debugger and set a breakpoint in UniqueAccessCodeServiceImpl::getSha256Hash(), and then manually replacing the calculated SHA256 value with the uacHash value of an already loaded UAC.

-To calculate the sha256 value for a case id:
+To calculate the sha256 value for a uac:

     $ echo -n "w4nwwpphjjptp7fn" | shasum -a 256
     8a9d5db4bbee34fd16e40aa2aaae52cfbdf1842559023614c30edb480ec252b4  -